smithWEBtek/election/README.md

 	- see this task here: `app/lib/tasks/hdcms.rake`

 * How to run the test suite
+	- Currently there is not a test suite

 * Services (job queues, cache servers, search engines, etc.)